Neesing/Netflix/README.md

 Netflix is the worlds largest streaming services, with 80 million members in over 250 countries.
 The aim of this project is to predict user ratings and recommend movies.

-Getting and processing the data
+Downloading and processing the data
-In order to build a movie recommendation system
+In order to build a movie recommendation system*****

 DATASET DESCRIPTION
 Training dataset: